NearingIX/Binary-Converter/README.md

 # Binary-Converter
-A binary converter utilizing bitsets.
+A string to binary converter utilizing bitsets.